Hawaii Disabled Veteran Benefits

 - Veteran specialty license plates (Combat, Combat-Wounded, Pearl Harbor Survivor, POW, WWII/Korea/Vietnam/Persian Gulf, Gold Star Family, and more) are available at standard plate cost.

-- Honolulu (Oahu) $20 city registration-fee exemption, age 65+ (new July 1, 2026).
+- Honolulu (Oahu) $20 city registration-fee exemption, age 65+ (Bill 62, effective July 1, 2026).
 This is an age-based benefit, not disability-based: a veteran age 65 or older, not dishonorably discharged, can have the $20 city and county registration fee waived on one non-commercial vehicle per year (state fees and weight tax still apply).
-Apply in person at a satellite city hall with the Veteran 65+ exemption form, proof of veteran status, proof of age, and proof of vehicle ownership.
+Mayor Blangiardi signed Bill 62 (Ordinance 25-45) on October 20, 2025, and the exemption is now in effect.
+Apply in person at a satellite city hall (schedule an AlohaQ appointment) with the Veteran 65+ Motor Vehicle County Fee Registration Exemption form (CS-L(MVR)50B), proof of veteran status (DD-214, VA Benefits Summary Letter, Military Retiree ID, NGB-22, Honorable Discharge Certificate, or veteran-designated Hawaii driver's license), proof of age, and proof of vehicle ownership.

 - If you are rated 100%, get a current VA benefit-summary letter showing the 100% rating, then take it (with your Hawaii driver's license and current vehicle registration) to OVS for the annual exemption letter to present at the DMV.